-UCT is required by US Federal Law (34CFR 668.16) to define and enforce standards of Satisfactory Academic Progress (SAP) on students who wish to access US federal aid.
-The guidelines have been established to encourage students to maintain satisfactory academic progress towards their degree requirements for each study period for which they are enrolled.
+UCT is required by US Federal Law (34CFR 668.16) to enforce standards of satisfactory academic progress (SAP) on students who wish to access US Federal Aid.
+The guidelines have been established to encourage students to maintain satisfactory academic progress towards their degree requirements.

-Academic progress will be checked after each paymemt period i.e. at the end of exams / at the end of each semester.
-If a student does not make satisfactory progress, he/she will be placed on financial aid warning for the next semester of enrollment.
-Warning puts a student on notice that he/she will be suspended and that he/she may lose financial aid eligibility.
+Academic progress will be checked after each payment period – at the end of exams or at the end of each semester.
+If you do not make satisfactory progress, you will be placed on financial aid warning for the next semester of enrolment.
+Warning puts you on notice that you may lose financial aid eligibility.
 During a warning term, a student may continue to receive financial aid provided all other eligibility requirements are met.
-Satisfactory academic progress or "C" average must be achieved by the end of the next progress review/payment period.
+Satisfactory academic progress or a "C" average must be achieved by the end of the next progress review/payment period.

 UCT does not use a US grade point average system.
 Grades are awarded at the end of the semester for individual courses and are usually based on the final examination as well as continuous assessment through the semester (assignments, tutorials and tests).

 There is no table that is used for converting all courses at a certain level (eg 1000 – level) to a specific number of credit hours.